jerry955071/NanoPreP/docs/source/usage.rst

 Quick Start
 -----------

-Assume your sequence library looks like this:
+Suppose your sequence library looks like this:

 .. image:: images/library_construction.png
    :alt: library construction

 Run a standard preprocessing pipeline using NanoPrePro as follows: